vidify/vidify.org-source/content/en/blog/rust-parameters.md

 ## Conclusion
 Whew!
 That was more lengthy than I expected.
-Some of these endpoints might be unnecessarily complicated, but hopefully this serves as a good showcase of the different ways optional parameters can be approached in Rust.
-Hopefully we'll see crates in the future that help make the last two hybrid approaches easier to implement.
+Some of these endpoints might be unnecessarily complicated or weird, but hopefully this serves as a good showcase of the different ways optional parameters can be approached in Rust, and that reading this served as a learning experience.
+I look forward to seeing new crates in the future that help make some of the approaches easier to implement.

 The code for the different approaches can be found [here]().
 Bear in mind that there's a lot of different ways to implement the approaches, though.